Bejaey/Guide-for-Reconnaissance/README.md

 Maltego is a powerful graphical tool for OSINT and it can be customized depending on your own needs.
 Since it generates graphs it gives a rapid overview of the target structure, differently from command line tools.
 This is why it is always important to work with more than one tool so as to have a better picture of the target.
 As always, experiment with the transforms by yourself (there is a very good amount of them) to make the most of Maltego potential.

+3)Recon-ng
+Recon-ng is a full-featured Web Reconnaissance framework written in Python.
+Complete with independent modules, database interaction, built in convenience functions, interactive help, and command completion, Recon-ng provides a powerful environment in which open source web-based reconnaissance can be conducted quickly and thoroughly.

+Recon-ng has a look and feel similar to the Metasploit Framework, reducing the learning curve for leveraging the framework.
+However, it is quite different.
+Recon-ng is not intended to compete with existing frameworks, as it is designed exclusively for web-based open source reconnaissance.
+If you want to exploit, use the Metasploit Framework.
+If you want to Social Engineer, use the Social Engineer Toolkit.

+# Installation